dividedmind/statistics-done-wrong/p-value.rst

    .. figure:: /img/xkcd-significant.png

+      Cartoon from xkcd, by Randall Munroe. http://xkcd.com/882/

 .. only:: latex

    .. figure:: /img/xkcd-significant-1.png

    .. figure:: /img/xkcd-significant-2.png

      Cartoon from xkcd, by Randall Munroe. http://xkcd.com/882/

 As you can see, making multiple comparisons means multiple chances for a false positive.
 For example, if I test 20 jelly bean flavors which do not cause acne